• Skip to primary navigation

 • Remove cornbread from oven after baking.
 Allow to cool, but not completely.
 Turn oven temperature down to 350 degrees.

-• While cornbread is still warm, remove from skillet and break into pieces in large mixing bowl.
+• While cornbread is still warm, remove from skillet and break into pieces in large bowl.
 Add butter and mix together, breaking down the cornbread.

 • Spoon cornbread dressing into 9×13 casserole dish.
 Bake at 350 degrees Fahrenheit for 30- 40 minutes or until dressing is golden brown and set in the middle.